nombrekeff/hobo-js/README.md

 > It's not required to create a doc, you can start the document with any tag you want.
 > It also "attaches" the `body` tag to the hobo context.
 This means that you can then automatically add tags to the attached tag without having to use `.append`.
 I will explain further down.
-> * `doc(mode)`, doc can receive a argument to change the Attach behaviour.
-You can specify if you want to attach to the body, head or html tags.
+> * `doc(mode)`, the doc can receive an argument to change the Attach behaviour.
+You can specify if you want to attach to the body, head or HTML tags.
 It will attach to the body by default

 ----